Runner’s Knee Pain Specialists

 Once your initial exam is complete and you’ve received appropriate medical treatment and rest, you can begin further treatments to get back on your feet without pain.
 You may be instructed to use ice packs to reduce swelling at night.
 Elevation and rest also are commonly suggested as at-home follow-up treatments as you recover.

-At TRI Physical Therapy in Brooklyn, your physical therapist may also use taping and bandaging to give your knees extra support.
+At Tri Physical Therapy in NYC, your physical therapist may also use taping and bandaging to give your knees extra support.
 Soaking and heat therapy are other home remedies, but these are less common ways of combating the pain of runner’s knee.
 Other treatments that may be employed to treat your knee with physical therapy for knee sprain may include:

 Runner’s Knee Exercises and Stretches